Local Kids Make Their Video Games Skyscraper Size

 With the help of Drexel’s Entrepreneurial Game Studio and Intel, middle-school students from around the Philadelphia area got a free introduction to STEM and game design.
 Lee says he wants the program to inspire diverse voices in the gaming industry.

-A child plays Falling, a video game created by Baldwin School students Cynthia Z., Defne D., and Rachel G., at the grand opening of Drexel Square in West Philadelphia on June 10, 2019.
+A child plays Falling, a video game created by Baldwin School students, Ella F., Ella G., Audrey D., Rachel G., Jade D., Eve A. and Defne D., at the grand opening of Drexel Square in West Philadelphia on June 10, 2019.
 (Photo by Colleen Claggett)

 By exposing children who may not have been interested in technology before, they can discover new ways of thinking and possibly ignite a new passion.
 “My philosophy is diversity leads to more diverse voices in the gaming industry and more interesting games come out of it,” he says.